 The first force can be categorized as, too much too soon.
 The media, on TV and through celebrity gossip, covers young female 20something celebrities happily announcing their engagements.
 These stars subtle and often subconsciously send the message that if a young woman is not married by the age of 25, she is somehow failing.
 This fear of falling behind some marriage schedule causes rushed marriages that often end in divorce.

 The second force that has added to this trend is that the lines between the real world and Hollywood are more blurred these days.
-With the increase of reality shows, 24-hour entertainment channels, and web sites and tweets directly from celebrities, fans are more likely to expect their own relationships to mirror Hollywood romance, than years ago.
-As a result some young women crave what these young stars have, until it starts to fall apart.
+With the increase of reality shows, 24-hour entertainment channels, and websites and tweets directly from celebrities, fans are more likely to expect their own relationships to mirror Hollywood romance than years ago.
+As a result, some young women crave what these young stars have until it starts to fall apart.

-Finally these young bright women may be losing focus on love.
+Finally, these bright young women may be losing focus on love.
 Trying to achieve whole-life success before the age of 30, whether you are famous or not, does not allow for enough time to build a true romantic relationship that works.
 In other words, the focus on love is lost when finding the right man to marry becomes something to check off on a to-do list.